From the News:

 When will I receive service?

 Under grant requirements, the entire project is required to be completed within 5 years.
-However, Green Hills is dedicated to building out this expansion as fast as possible and anticipates completely ahead of the grant requirement schedule.
+However, Green Hills is dedicated to building out this expansion as fast as possible and anticipate completing everything ahead of the grant requirement schedule.

 I don’t live far from my neighbor.
 Why can they receive your service and I can’t?

-Installing fiber is a very expensive project.
-Green Hills works very closely with an engineering firm to build the most cost-effective construction plan for each area.
+When using grant money, we must follow the mapped area that was determined by the government.
+Anything outside of that area is funded by Green Hills Communications.
+Installing fiber is a very expensive project, so if there are areas just outside of the grant area, then Green Hills will work very closely with an engineering firm to build the most cost-effective construction plan for each area.
 There are several things that are taken into consideration.
 We have to determine the lay of the land.
 Will we be boring through rock, under railroad tracks, creeks/rivers, etc. We also have to obtaining permits and easements for the entire area.
 Learn more about the Fiber Construction Process.

 How much does your service cost?